 However, this was to be redeemed during the civil rights movement in the mid-twentieth century.
 Each of the legal defects would be completely reversed.

 In Katzenbach v.
-Morgan (1966), the Court expanded a part of the Fourteenth Amendment I have not delineated here (the Enforcement Clause) which would permit the Civil Rights Act of 1964 to prohibit literacy tests.
+Morgan (1966), the Court expanded a part of the Fourteenth Amendment I have not elaborated here (the Enforcement Clause) which would permit the Civil Rights Act of 1964 to prohibit literacy tests.

 The infamous “separate but equal” doctrine was struck down in Brown v.
 Board of Education (1954).
-I could write a whole essay just on the difference between in the Court’s reasoning in Plessy and Brown, but the briefest summary is: the plaintiffs successfully argued that “separate educational facilities are inherently unequal.”
+I could write a whole essay just on the difference between in the Court’s reasoning in Plessy and Brown, but the briefest summary is: the plaintiffs argued that “separate educational facilities are inherently unequal.”

 Sexual Equality and the Fourteenth Amendment